UserKrzysztof/Turm-Palm-oil/Ideas.md

 Data for Q3:

 ----------------------------------------------
-Q4: Is there a correlation between palm oil production/availability and excess weight?
+Q4: Is there a correlation between palm oil production/availability and overweight?
 Data for Qe:
 https://www.fao.org/faostat/en/#data/FS - check "items"